 SNAP Provisions in the Consolidated Appropriations Act, 2021: This information memorandum describes the SNAP-related COVID-19 relief previsions in the Act.

-Extension of SNAP COVID-19 Administrative Flexibilities, May 2021 and Beyond: This memo provides information on how states can request certain SNAP COVID-19 administrative flexibilities beginning May 2021, including information pertaining to certain options allowed under the Continuing Appropriations Act, 2021.
+Extension of SNAP COVID-19 Administrative Flexibilities, January 2022 and Beyond: This memo replaces the previous guidance, SNAP Extension of COVID-19 Administrative Flexibilities: May 2021 and Beyond, and provides information on how states can request certain SNAP COVID-19 administrative flexibilities beginning January 2022 under authority of the Families First Coronavirus Response Act (FFCRA).

 Questions & Answers: Information on SNAP flexibilities in response to COVID-19, including authorities as provided through FFCRA.